Skip to content

 Simple state guide: green = go | yellow = wait | red = no-go

-Public inputs point toward higher resin cost pressure in Q2 2026, but this page stays yellow, not green, because utilization is 74%, below the 76% pass-through threshold.This is a public beta framework built from public inputs.
+The public resin page says wait.
+Input costs point higher for Q2 2026, but utilization is below the pass-through gate.This is a public beta framework built from public inputs.
 A pilot can add company-specific grades, timing, and contract logic.

 Signal frame